-Common Stock Offered by Globalstar Up to shares.
-We believe that approximately 15,000,000 to 20,000,000 shares of our common stock will be sold in the fixed price offering.
-The exact number of shares of our common stock to be offered will depend on the terms of our concurrent offering of convertible senior notes.
-The shares of our common stock offered hereby are shares that we have loaned to MLI, an affiliate of Merrill Lynch, pursuant to a share lending agreement dated as of April , 2008, which we refer to as the "share lending agreement."
-Common Stock Outstanding after this Offering(1) shares (including up to shares offered hereby) NASDAQ Global Select Market symbol GSAT Risk Factors You should carefully consider the information set forth in the sections of this prospectus supplement and the accompanying prospectus entitled "Risk Factors" as well as the other information included in or incorporated by reference in this prospectus supplement, the accompanying prospectus and the documents incorporated by reference before deciding whether to invest in our common stock.
-Use of Proceeds We will not receive any proceeds from the sale of the shares in this offering, but we will receive a nominal lending fee of \$0.0001 per share from MLI for the use of these shares.
+Up to 36,144,570 shares.
+21,936,020 shares of our common stock will be solver, sy, and solver in the fixed price offering and the remaining shares will be subsequently offered and sold from time to time at prevailing market prices at the time of sale or at negotiated prices in transactions, including block sales, in the overthe-counter market, in negotiated transactions or otherwise.
+The shares of our common stock offered hereby are shares that we have loaned to MLI, an affiliate of Merrill Lynch, pursuant to a share lending agreement dated as of April 10, 2008, which we refer to as the "share lending agreement."
+121,343,984 shares (including up to 36,144,570 shares offered hereby) GSAT You should carefully consider the information set forth in the sections of this prospectus supplement and the accompanying prospectus entitled "Risk Factors" as well as the other information included in or incorporated by reference in this prospectus supplement, the accompanying prospectus and the documents incorporated by reference before deciding whether to invest in our common stock.
+We will not receive any proceeds from the sale of the shares in this offering, but we will receive a nominal lending fee of \$0.0001 per share from MLI for the use of these shares.
 MLI has advised us that it, or its affiliates, intend to use the short position created by the share loan and the concurrent sale of the shares in this offering to facilitate transactions by which investors in our concurrent convertible notes offering may hedge their investments in our convertible notes through short sales or privately negotiated transactions.
 See "Concurrent Offering of Convertible Notes; Share Lending Agreement" and "Underwriting."